The challenge: dealing with data deluge

 Data collection

-The initial process starts with a network of distributed science sensors, such as antennas or particle detectors, which gather raw data.
+The initial process starts with a collection of distributed science sensors, such as antennas or particle detectors, which gather raw data.
 These sensors are complemented by monitoring and environmental sensors to ensure accurate calibration and facility maintenance.

 2